moufidayoub11/giteasypush/README.md

 ```

 ## Usage <a name="usage"></a>
-To use **GitEasyPush**, run the script with two parameters: the filename and the commit message.
+To use **GitEasyPush**, run the script with two parameters: commit message and filename(s).

 Here's the format:
 ```
-./giteasypush.sh filename 'Your distinct commit message'
+./giteasypush.sh 'commit message' filename1 [filename2] ...
 ```

-Remember to replace `filename` and `'Your distinct commit message'` with your actual filename and desired commit message, respectively.
+Remember to replace `filename1 [filename2]` and `'commit message'` with your desired commit message and an actual filename(s), respectively.

 ## Making GitEasyPush Globally Accessible <a name="making-giteasypush-globally-accessible"></a>